Campaign of the Month: October 2017

 The ex-governor seemed unprepared for the shifting political winds that led to the Republican near-total takeover of Louisiana by 2010, but didn’t seem to mind losing next to keeping his name in the news.
 If anything, his publicity-generating antics only increased, and led to book deals, TV appearances, product endorsements, and even a reality show that was canceled after one season.
 He’s claimed his earlier divorces, legal battles, and court-mandated fines left him close to bankrupt on numerous occasions.
 He also maintains that his activities in office were no worse any other Louisiana politician’s, and that he simply had the bad luck to get caught by a mean-spirited federal judge who disliked his flamboyancy and wanted to make an example of him.
 He still likes to regale listeners over how badly he was treated at his trial (“The judge wouldn’t even let us have any water bottles in his courtroom.
 What kind of person does that?”) and has unsuccessfully sought a pardon from every president elected since his release.

 Even if he were to receive one, Jameson is effectively an elder statesman and retired from politics, but remains a fixture at social and political functions for New Orleans’ upper crust.
-He is now 82 years old and was married last year to Evelyn Jameson, a recent college graduate nearly 60 years his junior.
+He is now over 80 years old and married Evelyn Jameson in 2014, a then-recent college graduate nearly 60 years his junior.

 • 1.
 Jim Jameson (b.
 1933) + (half a dozen assorted women)